megrilz/Project_1_Cloud_Security/README.md

 ![TODO: Update the path with the name of your diagram](Images/diagram_filename.png)

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the _____ file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the Ansible configuration file may be used to install only certain pieces of it, such as Filebeat.

-  - _TODO: Enter the playbook file._
+  Ansible playbook file
+---
+- name: Config Web VM with Docker
+  hosts: webservers
+  become: true
+  tasks:
+    - name: docker.io
+      apt:
+        update_cache: yes
+        name: docker.io
+        state: present
+    - name: Install pip3
+      apt:
+        name: python3-pip
+        state: present
+    - name: Install Docker python module
+      pip:
+        name: docker
+        state: present
+    - name: download and launch a docker web container
+      docker_container:
+        name: dvwa
+        image: cyberxsecurity/dvwa
+        state: started
+        restart_policy: always
+        published_ports: 80:80
+    - name: Enable docker service
+      systemd:
+        name: docker
+        enabled: yes

 This document contains the following details:
 - Description of the Topology